MenakaRevel/MenakaRevel.github.io/_pages/home.md

 sitemap: false
 permalink: /
 ---
-# Welcome!
+# Welcome

-I pursued the intersection of data assimilation, remote sensing, and hydrological modeling during my training as an environmental modeler and hydrologist.
-By incorporating satellite measurements like altimetry and SWOT into routing models like [CaMa-Flood]("https://hydro.iis.u-tokyo.ac.jp/~yamadai/cama-flood/"), and [Raven]("https://raven.uwaterloo.ca/"), my study aims to improve the realism and forecasting ability of large-scale hydrological models.
+I specialized the intersection of data assimilation, remote sensing, and hydrological modeling.
+By incorporating satellite measurements like satellite altimetry and surface water extent data into routing models like [CaMa-Flood]("https://hydro.iis.u-tokyo.ac.jp/~yamadai/cama-flood/"), and [Raven]("https://raven.uwaterloo.ca/"), I aim to improve the realism and forecasting ability of large-scale hydrological models.

 Currently, I am working as a postdoctoral fellow in the [Department of Civil and Environmental Engineering, Faculty of Engineering, University of Waterloo]("https://uwaterloo.ca/civil-environmental-engineering/"), where I contribute to the [Hydrology Group]("https://uwaterloo.ca/scholar/btolson/people-0").